 Use the above steps and best practices to host a reverse raffle and gather strong support from your community.
 The key to success lies in following a strategic approach to engage and entertain the participants.

-With Zeffy’s 100% free online raffle platform, you can create custom raffle tickets, launch campaign pages, and launch peer-to-peer campaigns to sell tickets.
+With Zeffy's free online raffle platform, you can create custom raffle tickets, launch campaign pages, and run peer-to-peer campaigns to sell tickets.
+No platform fees, no transaction fees, no credit card fees.
+Funded entirely by optional donor tips, Zeffy has helped 100K+ nonprofits raise $2B+ — and you keep every dollar you raise.